David A. Kolb: Experiential learning

 These four elements are the essence of a spiral of learning that can begin with any one of the four elements, but typically begins with a concrete experience.

 While this model is used widely in fields such as management education, it has been criticised for its inflexibility and over-simplification.

 Learning Style Inventory

-Kolb is renowned in educational circles for his Learning Style Inventory (LSI).
+Kolb is known in educational circles for his Learning Style Inventory (LSI).
 His model is built upon the idea that learning preferences can be described using two continuums: